California State University, Sacramento

 “The stadium is a commitment to our belief that Sacramento has a spirit and passion to turn this city into a college football town,” Wood said.
 “It will be a stadium worthy of Sacramento State's academic and athletic prowess, and it will also honor our position as one of the top media markets in the country.
 We are excited about what the future will bring and can't wait to open our new stadium.”

-The new stadium is being designed by Missouri-based architecture firm Populous, which has worked on world-renowned facilities including Yankee Stadium, Citi Field, Oracle Park, Wimbledon and The Sphere in Las Vegas.
+The new stadium's conceptual design will be created by Missouri-based architecture firm Populous, which has worked on world-renowned facilities including Yankee Stadium, Citi Field, Oracle Park, Wimbledon and The Sphere in Las Vegas.

 Sac State’s new stadium will be able to accommodate football, soccer and rugby, as well as professional and international competitions, club and other collegiate sports, NCAA championships, concerts and more.